How to Organize a Craft Box for Easy Art Activities with Kids

 This post contains affiliate links.
 Privacy and Disclosure

 Does the thought of crafting with the kids sometimes make you cringe?
-The idea of lugging supplies out of a closet or drawer, making numerous trips back and forth to gather everything together.

 Do we have time?
 Will it make a mess?
 Where are the kids scissors?